mvdom/mvdom/README.md

 mvDom is a minimalistic DOM CENTRIC MVC library, which uses the DOM as the foundation for MVC rather than working against it.

-- The DOM is your friend (e.g, DOM eventing scheme is a powerful UI component communication bus)
+- The DOM is your friend, don't fight it, embrace it.
+- Used right, the DOM can be a great foundation for a simple and scalable MVC model.
 - Over componentization is as bad as under componentization.
 - Black magic always come with a hidden cost.
-- Frameworks comes and go, languages and runtimes stay.
+- Frameworks come and go, languages and runtimes stay.
 - Size is a factor of complexity and starting simple will always scale better.

-**Conclusion**: For maximum mileage, start simple and minimalistic, abstract/componentize only as needed, and embrace runtimes rather than fighting them by abstracting too much.
+**Conclusion**: For maximum mileage, start simple and minimalistic, embrace the DOM, add only what is strictly need to have a scalable MVC model, componentize only as needed, understand your runtime, avoid high-abstraction frameworks, favor focused libraries over all-in-one frameworks.

 ## Characteristics